munozarturo/wreqs/README.md

        print(response.json())
    ```

-That"s it!
-You"ve now made a request using `wreqs`.
+That's it!
+You've now made a request using `wreqs`.
 This simple example demonstrates the basic usage, but `wreqs` offers much more functionality, including retry mechanisms, timeout handling, and custom session management.

 Here's a slightly more advanced example that includes a retry check: